 Call us 501-798-0004 to go over your benefits!

-An damaging mistake transpires when we buy into the popular misconception that Social Security is running bankrupt.
-Because of this, you claim your benefits as soon as you turn 62, which is the earliest age with the lowest monthly benefit.
-Waiting for the full age of retirement of 66 can considerably boost your monthly retirement benefit.
-You will get an additional 8% in deferred retirement credits for each year you’ll hold back until you turn 70.
+An damaging mistake occurs when we buy into the frequent mistaken belief that Social Security is running bankrupt.
+For that reason, you claim your benefits when you turn 62, it is the earliest age with the lowest monthly benefit.
+Waiting around for the full retirement age of 66 can substantially increase your monthly retirement benefit.
+You will get an additional 8% in deferred retirement credits for each year you’ll delay until you turn 70.

-Self-employed individuals have a tendency to under-report their taxable income that is used for Social Security calculation.
-They also use their tax deduction to reduce their taxable earnings.
+Self-employed individuals tend to under-report their taxable income which is used for Social Security formula.
+They also use their tax deduction to lessen their taxable earnings.
 However, this comes heavily on them when in serious need of Social Security benefit.
-Many get to the age of retirement with little if any savings, minimal Social Security benefits, thus needing to keep working forever.
+Many get to age of retirement with no savings, minimal Social Security benefits, thus being forced to keep working without end.

 Work for at least 35 years

 Await full retirement age to claim Social Security

-Claiming your Social Security benefits at the wrong age costs you lots of money.
-However, doing your homework right and fully maximizing your benefits is a smart bet that will allow you and your spouse to retire in style.
+Claiming your Social Security benefits at the wrong age costs lots of money.
+However, doing research right and fully maximizing your benefits is a wise bet that will allow you and your spouse to retire in style.